The Los Angeles Angels of Anaheim used all 20 of their draft picks to select pitchers, a move that has been met with mixed reviews.

 “It’s not entirely deliberate, but having a little more advanced pitching group [in the draft] balances our position player depth.
 It most likely restores some equilibrium to the system.”

 The mlb relocation is a topic that has been in the news for a while.
 The Los Angeles Angels have used all 20 of their draft picks to select pitchers.
+Get yourself to an Astros game today and experience the thrill of seeing the “beautiful game” live, a memory you will cherish forever.

 Frequently Asked Questions